Skip to content

 Although most growth stocks are small or fledging companies, they can also be large market leaders.
 Take Amazon as an example.
 It is the largest cloud-computing company in the world and the first name to be mentioned when discussing ecommerce, but the company does not pay a dividend and reinvests all of its money because it is still chasing growth.

 Amazon is in the top five most valuable publicly-listed business in the world, worth $1.9 trillion, but the company is still expanding and diversifying into new areas and its share price continues to find higher ground.
-Even someone who made an investment in Amazon as recently as a year or two ago has made huge sums.
+Even someone who made an investment in Amazon as recently as a year or two ago may have made substantial sums.

 Still, all growth stocks share some characteristics regardless of their size.
 The first is an ability to report financial results that are significantly better than established peers.
 If the UK banking industry saw average growth in profits of 2% but a smaller challenger bank reported 10% growth, then this would suggest it is outperforming the wider market.